-To date we have collected fecal/cecal samples from M. montanus in several habitat types at both the Grand Teton and the Upper Green River sites.
+We did collect fecal/cecal samples from M. montanus in several habitat types at both the Grand Teton and the Upper Green River sites in 1995.
 The samples were taken from voles of all ages.
-Currently these samples, as well as plant reference materials, are being processed; a reference library of epidermal plant tissues is now nearing completion.
+Currently these samples, as well as plant reference materials are being processed; a reference library of epidermal plant tissues is now nearing completion.
 We have also completed plant transects in all study sites to establish the relative abundance of the indigenous plant species.